 Building AI agents that can understand natural language is an important and longstanding problem in AI.
-In recent years, instrumented text-based game (TBG) engines have served as compelling environments for studying a variety of tasks related to language understanding, affordance extraction, memory, and sequential decision making (e.g., Côté et al., 2018; Adhikari et al., 2020; Liu et al., 2022).
+In recent years, instrumented text-based game (TBG) engines have served as compelling environments for studying a variety of tasks related to language understanding, affordance extraction, memory, and sequential decision making (e.g., (Côté et al., 2018; Adhikari et al., 2020; Liu et al., 2022)).
 They provide a simulated, partially observable environment where an agent can navigate and interact with environment objects, receiving observations and administering commands via natural language.
-TextWorld (Côté et al., 2018) is a TBG learning environment for training reinforcement learning (RL) agents.
+TextWorld (Côté et al., 2018) is a text-based game learning environment for training reinforcement learning (RL) agents.
 Successful play requires language understanding, effective navigation, memory, and an ability to follow instructions embedded within the text.
 Instructions may or may not be directly bound to reward but can guide an RL agent towards completing tasks and collecting reward.

 In this paper we study instruction following in text-based games and propose an approach that advances the previous state of the art.
 To this end, we employ the state-of-the-art model-free TBG RL agent called GATA (Graph Aided Transformer Agent) (Adhikari et al., 2020) that operates in the TextWorld environment.
 GATA has made significant advances in performance by augmenting TBG agents with long-term memory - a critical component of effective game play.
 Despite GATA's improvement over previous baselines, our experiments (see Figure 1) show that GATA performance is largely unaffected by the presence or absence of instructions, leading us to conclude that GATA is not effectively following instructions.
-We also find that while GATA agents are able to garner reward,
+We also find that while GATA agents are able to garner reward, they are not typically successful in completing tasks - an important vulnerability to the deployment of such techniques in environments where partial completion of tasks can be unsafe.